Hail State Unis

 Picture

-Best known for being worn in the "Game of Change", this is probably the most "classic" Mississippi State basketball uniform design.
-With a simple "State" on the chest, a single stripe on the collar/neck area, traditional striping on the shorts, and the number on the shorts, this look was brought back via cream throwbacks in 2016.
+Possibly the most "classic" Mississippi State basketball uniform design, the uniforms that were introduced in '59-'60 featured simple "STATE" lettering on the chest, a single stripe on the collar/neck area, traditional striping on the shorts, and the number on the shorts.
+This look was brought back via cream throwbacks in 2016, and the serifed "STATE" lettering was made the Bulldogs' primary look again in 2025.

 Picture